winitzki/scall/tutorial/programming_dhall.md

 The concept of $M$-filterable contrafunctors is not widely known or used.
 To build up intuition, we look at some relationships between  $M$-filterable contrafunctors and other, better-known typeclasses.

-The first observation is that when `M = Optional` we recover ordinary filterable contrafunctors.
+The first observation is that  `M = Optional`  gives the ordinary filterable contrafunctors.
 This is because a function of type `F a → F (Optional a)` is equivalent to the `inflate` method required for `ContraFilterable`.
 We may write a conversion from `MContraFilterable` to `ContraFilterable`: